Police appeal to find wanted man after burglary

 POLICE are appealing to find a wanted Monmouth man in connection with a burglary.

-It is believed that John Spree, 26, can assist with the force’s enquiries into reports of a burglary in the Monmouth area.
+It is believed that John Snee, 26, can assist with the force’s enquiries into reports of a burglary in the Monmouth area.

 The 26-year-old has links to Monmouthshire and Gloucestershire.